 MD5 Hash Generator – MD5, SHA-1 & SHA-256 Online

 Calcon's free Hash Generator computes MD5, SHA-1, and SHA-256 hashes from text or any file.
-All hashing runs in your browser using the crypto-js library — no data is uploaded to a server.
+All hashing runs in your browser — no data is uploaded to a server.

 Hash Algorithm Reference